mmistakes/minimal-mistakes/projects.md

 title: Projects
 permalink: /projects/
 toc: true
+classes: wide
 layout: single
 author_profile: false

 ---

-## ID-1 - Probability and Statistics : From Classical to Bayesian
+## 1 - Probability and Statistics : From Classical to Bayesian
 * **Mentors:** Aniket Kumar, Pranay Agarwal, Munish Gupta
 * **Description :** This Project will guide you through the basics of Probability Theory, data generation , decision theory , Bayesian Analysis and then application of Bayesian to real world problems.
 The project would be of immense help to many as probability theory has wide applications ranging from its use in the corporate world to the realm of research in almost any field.
 Familiarity with probability theory helps theoreticians and experimentalists alike.
 * **Expected Duration :** 2 months
 * **Expected Weekly Commitment:** 4-5 hours

-## ID-2 - Communicating Mathematics
+## 2 - Communicating Mathematics
 * **Mentors:** Harshit Bisht
 * **Description :** Disclaimer: This project will very likely be useless for both jobs and MS/PhD admissions.
 You have been warned.
 Mathematical concepts are often disconnected from people's reality, people don't relate to statistics shared by politicians, economists, public organizations, and other domains that are relevant to everyday life.
 The project would aim to create examples, counterexamples, simulations, and games to connect math concepts to their relevance to the world at large.